 Does anything feel better than walking out of your classroom and into the sunshine on the last day of the school year?
-I understand that desire to rush out of the building as soon as you can!
+I understand your desire to rush out of the building as soon as you can!
 But before you leave for the summer, stop and think about Future You.
 Do you want to walk into a disorganized mess in September when you’re stressing about new students and new units?
 Or do you want to walk into a beautiful space, perfectly organized for educational success?
 This blog post is going to cover a few end-of-the-school-year tips for closing out your classroom to make coming back to school easier.

 Tip #1: Throw it away!

 Ok, as far as end-of-the-school-year tips go, I know this one isn’t earth-shattering.
 But it IS the most important!

 I have a coworker, who will remain nameless.
 Every day, she does current events.
 By the end of the year, her classroom is COVERED in old newspapers.
 The daily news piles grow into skyscrapers, and you can’t see anything.
 Boxes of other tools and resources seemed shoved and piled into every nook and cranny.
 Walking into that room is suffocating.
 It doesn’t feel good.